Airplane: Early powered flights

 The Frenchman Clement Ader constructed his first of three flying machines in 1886, the Éole.
 It was a bat-like design run by a lightweight steam engine of his own invention, with four cylinders developing 20 hp, driving a four-blade propeller.
 The engine weighed no more than 4 kg/kW.
 The wings had a span of 14 m.
 All-up weight was 300 kg.
 On 9 October 1890, Ader attempted to fly the Éole.
 Aviation historians give credit to this effort as a powered take-off and uncontrolled hop of approximately 50 m at a height of approximately 200 mm.
 Ader's two subsequent machines were not documented to have achieved flight.

-The American Wright brothers flights in 1903 are recognized by the Fédération Aéronautique Internationale (FAI), the standard-setting and record-keeping body for aeronautics, as "the first sustained and controlled heavier-than-air powered flight".
+The American Wright brothers's flights in 1903 are recognized by the Fédération Aéronautique Internationale (FAI), the standard-setting and record-keeping body for aeronautics, as "the first sustained and controlled heavier-than-air powered flight".
 By 1905, the Wright Flyer III was capable of fully controllable, stable flight for substantial periods.
 The Wright brothers credited Otto Lilienthal as a major inspiration for their decision to pursue manned flight.

 In 1906, the Brazilian Alberto Santos-Dumont made what was claimed to be the first airplane flight unassisted by catapult and set the first world record recognized by the Aéro-Club de France by flying 220 m in less than 22 seconds.
 This flight was also certified by the FAI.

 An early aircraft design that brought together the modern monoplane tractor configuration was the Blériot VIII design of 1908.
 It had movable tail surfaces controlling both yaw and pitch, a form of roll control supplied either by wing warping or by ailerons and controlled by its pilot with a joystick and rudder bar.
 It was an important predecessor of his later Blériot XI Channel-crossing aircraft of the summer of 1909.

 World War I served as a testbed for the use of the airplane as a weapon.
 Airplanes demonstrated their potential as mobile observation platforms, then proved themselves to be machines of war capable of causing casualties to the enemy.
 The earliest known aerial victory with a synchronized machine gun-armed fighter aircraft occurred in 1915, by German Luftstreitkräfte Leutnant Kurt Wintgens.
-Fighter aces appeared; the greatest (by number of Aerial Combat victories) was Manfred von Richthofen.
+Fighter aces appeared; the greatest (by number of Aerial Combat victories) was Manfred von Richthofen, also known as the Red Baron.

 Following WWI, aircraft technology continued to develop.
 Alcock and Brown crossed the Atlantic non-stop for the first time in 1919.
 The first international commercial flights took place between the United States and Canada in 1919.

 Airplanes had a presence in all the major battles of World War II.
 They were an essential component of the military strategies of the period, such as the German Blitzkrieg, The Battle of Britain, and the American and Japanese aircraft carrier campaigns of the Pacific War.